Don-Uherka/html-css-sandbox/README.md

 # html-css-sandbox
-This is where I practice my HTML and CSS techniques.
+This is where I practice my HTML, CSS, and SCSS techniques.